myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-linux-classic-hpcpack-cluster-starccm.md

 <properties
- pageTitle="Выполнение заданий STAR-CCM+ с помощью пакета HPC на виртуальных машинах Linux | Microsoft Azure" description="Развертывание кластера Microsoft HPC в Azure и запуск задания STAR-CCM+ на нескольких вычислительных узлах Linux в сети RDMA." services="virtual-machines-linux" documentationCenter="" authors="xpillons"
+ pageTitle="Run STAR-CCM+ with HPC Pack on Linux VMs | Microsoft Azure" description="Deploy a Microsoft HPC Pack cluster on Azure and run an STAR-CCM+ job on multiple Linux compute nodes across an RDMA network." services="virtual-machines-linux" documentationCenter="" authors="xpillons"